Target wrestles with pullback in spending and theft that could cost the retailer $500M this year

 The company still topped Wall Street expectations and stuck to annual profit guidance above industry analyst projections.
 Shares rose 1.4% before the opening bell.

 Target is among the first major U.S. retailers to report quarterly results, and a lot of attention will be paid to the impact that stubbornly high inflation and tightening credit are having on customers.
-Walmart, Macy’s and Nordstrom post earnings in the next two weeks.
+Walmart reports earnings Thursday.
+Macy’s, Kohl's and Nordstrom post quarterly results later this month.

-Home Depot, the nation's largest home improvement retailer, said Tuesday that it expects its first annual revenue decline since 2009.
+Home Depot, the nation's largest home improvement retailer, said Tuesday that sales for the first quarter fell 4.2%, and it expects its first annual revenue decline since 2009.
 Also on Tuesday, U.S. data showed that Americans picked up their spending modestly last month, buoyed by a solid job market and a retreat in prices for some things.
 But it also revealed how Americans are barely keeping up with inflation.

 First-quarter net income slipped nearly 6% to $950 million, or $2.05 per share, for the three-month period ended April 29.
 That compares with $1.01 billion, or $2.16 per share, in the year-ago period.